animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 - Update: I can't legally keep my car without license plates in my apartment complex, so I'm legally required to pay the insurance liability fee or else get evicted, for a car I can't use.
     - The fee I end up having to pay, to AllState, if I don't change insurance companies by tomorrow, most likely includes a charge for the hit-and-run I was in that wasn't my fault (and could've killed me), since it's $748.77 with them having removed all coverages and only keeping the bare-minimum liability fee.
 Geico in comparison quoted me ~$540, and Amica, which has a one week processing period, ~$440.
 I can either (1) let AllState charge me for a month, get some money refunded, and then switch to Amica, or (2) switch to Geico by tomorrow.
 No matter what, the extortions are insane.
 These are labor-and-expense requirements put on an unemployed person... on unusable property that the unemployed person fully paid off.
     - My eczema got really severe for a time, and so I did a prolonged fast that I’m coming off of now.
-    	- Edit: My eczema was severe for another [N months] (ongoing) due to persisting stress and other invented responsibilities.
+    	- Edit: My eczema was severe for another [N months] (ongoing) due to persisting stress and other externally invented responsibilities.
     - Had I died from that hit-and-run, and if I didn’t have savings, my mom, who is poor, would've been charged with all of my student debt, as a punishment for the driver of that 18-wheeler's hit-and-run, and no insurance company or government institution or religious organization or charity would exist to help.

 These things might seem like small impositions of the state and corporate powers, but these are huge sums of money charged greedily at a flat rate to poor people and rich people alike, just for having a car.
 Monthly, or every 6 months, a tax for car ownership.
 And tons of bureaucracy.